 In fact, kiwi is a New Zealand word that originally referred to the apteryx, a small native bird whose size and colour resemble the fruit of the same name.
 This bird is also the emblem of New Zealand, which was the main producer of kiwi-fruit in the 1970s.

-From a nutritional standpoint, kiwi is a champion of antioxidants and vitamins C and K. It is also high in dietary fibres.
+From a nutritional standpoint, it’s a champion of antioxidants and vitamins C and K. It is also high in dietary fibres.

 Try our recipe for Mint-flavoured Kiwi Sorbet